-Sunseed is off-the-grid and there are no power lines, water or gas pipes coming into our village Read more… Latest News: Click here for the latest news of the AT department.
+Sunseed is off grid and we meet the majority of our energy needs from solar power.
+Read more… Latest News: Click here for the latest news of the AT department.
 Project Packs: Click here to read possible projects for a placement in the the AT department.
 Alternative Technology Co-ordinator: Find our more information about the AT co-ordinator.

-Sunseed is off-the-grid and there are no power lines, water or gas pipes coming into our village (also our landline is a radiophone and our Internet access is via a satellite connection).
-This means we are independent of giant energy companies and have no bills to pay.
-On the other hand, we have to design, install and maintain our whole energy and water infrastructure – which is the main responsibility of the Appropriate Technology Department.
+Sunseed is off grid and we meet the majority of our energy needs from solar power. (also our landline is a radiophone and our Internet access is via a satellite connection).
+This means we are relatively independent and have few bills to pay.
+On the other hand, we have to design, install and maintain our energy and water infrastructure – which is the main responsibility of the Appropriate Technology Department.

 Almost all our energy comes from renewable sources.
 We have three separate Photovoltaic (PV) Systems that provide all our electricity all year round for 4 houses, our office, and two workshops.
 As we are off-grid, our solar system incorporates a deep-cycle battery which allows us to keep on going even when the weather is cloudy for several days.
 However, as the daily amount of solar electricity generated is limited (unlike the energy that comes form sockets in the cities) we have to be really conscious about how we use it, how we share it and it also brings us a bit closer to natural cycles as we obviously have to plan according to annual and diurnal solar cycles and weather patterns.

-The only fossil fuels we use directly at Sunseed are diesel for running our van and bottled propane for cooking.
-We aim to reduce the amount of the latter by using a variety of Solar Cookers.
+The only fossil fuels we use directly at Sunseed are diesel for running our van and bottled propane gas for cooking.
+We aim to reduce the amount of the latter by using a variety of solar cookers and a wood-fired gasification stove.
 These are easy to build for anybody with basic DIY skills and help to significantly reduce gas consumption of cooked dishes, bread and cakes.

 The whole village is supplied with water by the Ram Pump – maintained by the AT department.
 This ingenious and incredibly simple gravity pump requires no external energy to pump 500 litres of water per hour to a height of 40 metres and works 24/7.
-It is fed by the ancient Irrigation Line – a 2 km stretch of caves, open channels and underground pipes originally built by the Moors during their occupation of Spain about a 1000 years ago.
-The discharge of the ram pump is feeding the Acequia which provides water for the irrigation of the Sunseed Gardens.
+It is fed by the ancient Irrigation Line – a 2 km stretch of caves, open channels and underground pipes originally built by the Moors during their occupation of Spain about 1,000 years ago.
+The run-off from the ram pump feeds the Acequia which provides water for the irrigation of the Sunseed Gardens.

 The AT department also supports various Volunteer Projects ranging from making beautiful pita lampshades to designing a low-cost solar tracker for the photovoltaic array.
 Numerous volunteers join the department every year to gain an in-depth knowledge about a specific area they are interested in while helping us to continuously develop and maintain our systems.
-The duration of these projects range from 4 weeks up to 6 months and the current project pack can be accessed here.
-If you have a great idea that would be beneficial for Sunseed and you can’t find it in the project pack – get in touch with the AT Coordinator to discuss your proposal.
+The duration of these projects range from 4 weeks up to 6 months.
+If you have a great idea that would be beneficial for Sunseed and you can’t find it in the Project Pack – get in touch with the AT Coordinator to discuss your proposal.